hanpari/sovereign/source/02/058_probability.md

 Even Gromov struggled valiantly to release himself from the deadly clutches of stiffened Doll.

 "My romantic life sucks," he swore.
-"The gods must have some grudge with me as I'm the only man in the bloody Universe that failed to bang a robot."
+"The gods must bear some grudge with me as I'm the only man in the bloody Universe that failed to bang a robot."

 But before he could transport her to the charging pad, Doll uttered: "The update has been finished.
 I have to apologize, Captain Gromov.
 This was very unfortunate.
 A reboot was enforced."